 - Section 1.1.
 Recognition.
-The Village recognizes the Union as the sole and exclusive collective bargaining representative for all full-time employees in the classifications of firefighter, firefighter/paramedic, and emergency vehicle coordinator employed by the Village of Wilmette Fire Department, but excluding Fire Chief, Deputy Chiefs, Duty Chiefs, Lieutenants, any employee excluded from the definition of firefighter as defined in Section 1603(g)-(1) of the Act as amended; and managerial, supervisors, confidential, short-term or professional employees as defined by the Act, as amended. - Section 1.2.
+The Village recognizes the Union as the sole and exclusive collective bargaining representative for all full-time employees in the classifications of Firefighter, Firefighter/Paramedic, Emergency Vehicle Coordinator, and Lieutenant/Paramedic employed by the Village of Wilmette Fire Department, but excluding Battalion Chiefs.
+The position of Fire Chief and Deputy Fire Chief shall be excluded as "supervisors" under Section 3(r) of the Act, any employee excluded from the definition of Firefighter as defined in Section 1603(g)-(1) of the Illinois Public Labor Relations Act as amended; and managerial, supervisors, confidential, short-term or professional employees as defined by the Act, as amended. - Section 1.2.
 Fair Representation.
 The Union recognizes its responsibility as bargaining agent and agrees fairly to represent all employees in the bargaining unit, whether or not they are members of the Union.
 The Union shall indemnify, defend and hold harmless the Village and its officials, representatives and agents against any and all claims, demands, suits or other forms of liability (monetary or otherwise) that shall arise out of or by reason of any violation of the Union's duty of fair representation. - Section 1.3.
 Union Responsibilities.
 The Union shall be responsible for the acts of its officers, stewards, members and representatives with respect to matters which are taken in the Union's name or in furtherance of the objectives of the Union. - Section 1.4.
 Village Responsibilities.
 The Village shall be responsible for the acts of its officials and representatives with respect to matters which are taken in the Village's name or in furtherance of the objectives of the Village.